roman-milk/roman-milk.github.io/making-mother-my-slut.md

+===

- ****** Making Mother My Slut Pt.
-04 ****** bydickpounder73© After all the family secrets were revealed, life settled in to Kip talking care of Dad, and me taking care of Mom's needs.
+After all the family secrets were revealed, life settled in to Kip talking care of Dad, and me taking care of Mom's needs.
 Occasionally the entire family would play together and those were some wonderful times.

  I don't think Dad ever cum so hard as he did, with my sister sucking his cock, mother sucking mine and he sucking my cum from my mothers dripping wet cunt.